 How do I pay for my pledge?

-- Bank transfer: After confirming your pledge to a project you will be presented with three pieces of information, a bank account number, a sort code and your lender reference number, allowing you to manually transfer the pledge amount.
+- Bank transfer: After confirming your pledge to a project you will be presented with three pieces of information: a bank account number; a sort code; and your lender reference number – this information allows you to manually transfer the pledge amount.
 For each payment that you make via bank transfer, the same sort code, account number and reference is used.

 When do I have to pay for a pledge I have made?